denglend/decode345/README.md

 # decode345
-This project decodes the 345 Mhz signals used by Honeywell 5800 series wireless components.
+This project decodes the 345 Mhz signals used by Honeywell 5800 series wireless security system components.
 See the [decode345 project writeup](https://denglend.github.io/decode345/) for more background and technical operation of the project.

 decide345 consistens of two parts: